TOP

 Best environment for learning "Japan"

-As Director of the International Center, I proudly believe that AGU is the best place to study and learn about Japan, because AGU is located at the heart of Japan, where you can experience both cutting-edge and traditional cultures first-hand, and we also have a great variety of courses for both full-time international students and exchange students.
+AGU is located at the heart of Japan, where you can experience both cutting-edge and traditional cultures first-hand, and we also have a great variety of courses for both full-time international students and exchange students.

 We have eleven faculties and twenty-seven departments for bachelor's degrees, and eleven graduate schools for MA and PhD.
 We offer lectures covering a wide range of subjects, such as Japanese politics, law, economy, management, society, history, philosophy, culture, literature, art, media, international relations, international cooperation, environmental issues and science & technology.

 For full-time international students, we have a splendid study environment where you can pursue in-depth knowledge of the subject you choose as a member of the department.
+For exchange students, there are plenty of exciting opportunities to explore Japan from different perspectives.
+You can choose whatever lectures you find interesting.
+You can earn credit by taking Japanese lectures alone or by taking both Japanese and English lectures.

 We are more than pleased to be a part of your academic journey and looking forward to meeting you in person at this beautiful campus!